cicsdev/cics-java-liberty-mq-jms/README.md

    running on and the `queueManager` attribute specifies the name of the IBM MQ queue manager.
 These values will be specific to your MQ installation.

-7. Define and install a CICS BUNDLE resource definition referring to the deployed bundle directory on zFS in step 1, and ensure all resources are enabled.
+1. Define and install a CICS BUNDLE resource definition referring to the deployed bundle directory on zFS and ensure all resources are enabled.

 *Optinally*, you can define and install a CICS TSMODEL resource named `RJMSTSQ`